Online Reputation Management Strategies You Can Implement Today

 Business reputation is something that can often be overlooked when developing online marketing strategies.
 With so much focus on driving traffic to your own website, it’s easy to overlook anything that isn’t right there where you can quickly edit and publish.

-But think about what happens when someone has a bad experience at your business in the real world; they’ll usually leave your place of business and start venting their poor experiences to friends, family, and whoever will listen.
 And those innocently listening ears consume this information and take it into account the next time they are selecting a business like yours.
 Likewise, if that customer has a good experience, they’ll do the same, which often results in strong word-of-mouth leads who become repeat customers.

 Now, think about the same thing in an online world.
 We know people are less inhibited when expressing their feelings online.
-We also know negative rants can become viral and make or break a business depending on how the company reacts – if they even react!
+We also know that negative rants can become viral and make or break a business depending on how the company reacts — if they even react!

 While we can’t influence the reactions of our customers once they step outside of our doors, we can ourselves react in a way that reflects the best characteristics of our business and shows potential customers what they can expect from us in the future.
-In this multi-part series, I’ll highlight some basic online reputation management strategies you can use to increase the chance of attracting new customers while keeping the critics at bay.

 Part 1: Winning Review Responses on Google Business Profile, Bing Places, Yelp, and Other Local Search Listings